MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

    0x9006
    ServiceError0x9006,Microsoft.StorageMigration.Commands.UnregisterSmsProxyCommand

-This error is expect if the File Server resource moved from its original Windows Server 2019 cluster owner node to a new node and the SMS Proxy feature was not installed on that node.
+This error is expected if the File Server resource moved from its original Windows Server 2019 cluster owner node to a new node and the Storage Migration Service Proxy feature wasn't installed on that node.

 As a workaround, move the destination File Server resource back to the original owner cluster node that was in use when you first configured transfer pairings.